Starfish interview: Perth Physio’s Life-changing Spell in Ethiopia

 Books by writers Julie Sprigg and Yuot A Alaak will join 2018 winner Holden Sheppard’s YA novel Invisible Boys on the small press’ publishing program.

-Sprigg’s memoir Chewing Porridge follows her experiences working as a physiotherapist in Ethiopia.
+Sprigg’s memoir Chewing Porridge follows her experiences working as a physiotherapist in the slums of Ethiopia.
 She said: ‘I wrote this manuscript as I wanted to bring to life the stories of the fragility and resilience of the people I worked with, and to give a window into a world that few people get to experience.
 It was a dream come true to be shortlisted for the T A G Hungerford Award and beyond my dreams to be offered a publishing contract with Fremantle Press.’

 Alaak’s book, Father of the Lost Boys, tells the story of his father, Mecak Ajang Alaak, who led almost 20,000 unaccompanied minors, including the author, out of danger during Africa’s longest civil war.
 Alaak described it as ‘an important story that needs to be told’.